Lux-AI-Challenge/Lux-Design-S2/README.md

 ## Getting Started

-You will need Python 3.7 or above installed on your system.
+You will need Python >=3.7, <3.11  installed on your system.
 Once installed, you can install the Lux AI season 2 environment with

 ```
 pip install --upgrade luxai2022